tomburgoyne/cross_browser_webdriverio/readme.md

 ## Example tests

-This project has examples of tests written for a number of public websites (to give you a flavour of what you could).
+This project has examples of tests written for a number of public websites (to give you a flavour of what you could do).

 The websites tested include:
 * [WebdriverIO 'Getting Started' page](https://webdriver.io/docs/gettingstarted.html) - the getting started page from the official WebdriverIO documentation